Signal-to-Noise

 The ratio that determines the success of every organisation

 Steve Jobs applied the principle instinctively.
+Apple’s core signal was crystal clear.
+And Jobs made sure - in his own peculiar ways - that no one diluted it.
 He kept Apple’s focus razor-sharp, eliminating noise wherever it appeared.
-That discipline turned Apple into the most impactful innovation machine of its time.
+The signal came through.
+Loud and clear.
+It turned Apple into the most impactful innovation machine of its time.

-SNR is one of the key technical parameters used to judge if audio equipment is high-end or not.
+SNR is one of the key parameters used to judge if audio equipment is high-end or not.
 And it is just as relevant for organisations.

 The importance for businesses

-It’s pure mathematics.
-In an algorhythmic way, small improvements in SNR create disproportionately large improvements in capacity.
+In information physics, there is a fundamental law: in an algorhythmic way, small improvements in the Signal to Noise Ratio create disproportionately large improvements in capacity.

 There are many technical forms of noise that treathen the SNR, and they all sound familiar when you think about company processes:

-• interference
+interference

-• dilution
+dilution

-• contamination
+contamination

-• fragmentation
+fragmentation

-• signal degradation
+signal degradation

-That’s where noise enters.
+And that’s where noise enters.
 It is an unintended by-product of people and teams working together and making decisions.

 No one likes noise.
 But everyone produces it.